FIFA Women's Club World Cup: History

-The International Women's Club Championship (IWCC) was the first international annual competition contested by women's champion clubs.
-The competition was founded and organised by the Japan Football Association and the L. League.
-The first International Women's Club Championship took place in Japan in November 2012 with participation from four teams: Olympique Lyonnais (Europe), Canberra United (Australia), INAC Kobe Leonessa (Japan) and NTV Beleza (cup winner, Japan).

-In October 2012, L-League's senior executive, Yoshinori Taguchi, announced that he intended the IWCC run for three years and expand to include more continental champions.
+The International Women's Club Championship (IWCC) was an annual invitational tournament organised by the Japan Football Association and the L. League.
+The first edition took place in 2012 with participation from four teams: Canberra United (Australia), INAC Kobe Leonessa (Japan), NTV Beleza (Japan), and Olympique Lyonnais (France) – who were the defending UEFA Women's Champions League winners.
+In October 2012, L-League's senior executive, Yoshinori Taguchi, revealed that he intended the IWCC run for three years and expand to include more continental champions.
 It was also envisaged that FIFA would ultimately endorse the tournament as a female equivalent of the FIFA Club World Cup.

 In October 2013, FIFA's executive committee heard a proposal from their Women's Football Task Force to explore the idea of an official FIFA Women's Club World Cup.
 The board of the Brazilian club São José, winner of the 2013 Copa Libertadores Femenina, went so far as to say that FIFA had approved the holding of an interclub tournament between the South American champions and 2012–13 UEFA Women's Champions League champions VfL Wolfsburg during 2014.
-However, the proposed match between the two continental champions never progressed beyond the planning stages.
+The proposed match between the two continental champions, however, never progressed beyond the planning stages.

 In 2015 the FIFA Women's Football Task Force again proposed the creation of the FIFA Women's Club World Cup.
 The Task Force also proposed an increase in teams and in development of competitions at confederation level in relation to the FIFA Women's Club World Cup.